jackm245/aminaseninja.github.io/_posts/2017-06-28-Codecademy-Lesson-5.md

 <table>
   <tr>
-    <td>Lesson Review</td>
+    <th class="red">Lesson Review</th>
   </tr>
   <tr>
-    <td>How did I learn?
-What strategies were effective? </td>
+    <th class="red">How did I learn?
+What strategies were effective? </th>
   </tr>
   <tr>
     <td>Once more I have used my three step process and it was very efficient.
 I worked well with this and it was very useful.
 My three step process has definitely been an efficient and industrious method towards working and learning using codecademy.
 </td>
   </tr>
   <tr>
-    <td>What limited my learning?
-Which habits do I need to work on? </td>
+    <th>What limited my learning?
+Which habits do I need to work on? </th>
   </tr>
   <tr>
-    <td>There was nought that stopped my work this lesson and I was efficient for the entire lesson.
+    <td>There was not much that stopped my work this lesson and I was efficient for the entire lesson.
 The only habit that I will need to be working on for next lesson are to try to work more independently and rely on help less.</td>
   </tr>
   <tr>
-    <td>What will I change for next time?
-How will I improve my learning?</td>
+    <th class="red">What will I change for next time?
+How will I improve my learning?</th>
   </tr>
   <tr>
     <td>Next lesson I will change nothing in my working style as I worked well this lesson though as previously mentioned I will try to work  more independently.</td>